joakimk/toniq/README.md

 ## Will jobs be run in order?

-* Mostly yes, this is a first-in-first-out queue, but not guaranteed
+* This is a first-in-first-out queue, so mostly yes but not guaranteed
 * If you have 5 workers for a job type, then it will process the 5 oldest jobs at a time
   - if the jobs take different amounts of time to run (which they will), they will eventually be very much out of order
 * If you have 1 worker for a job type, it will run in order as long as a job does not fail all retries